Decoding cell signaling via optimal transport and information theory: Interpreting 2-Wasserstein distance

 The numerical value of the 2-WD is expressed in the same units as the variables being compared.
 In our theoretical analysis, where system components $X$ and $Z$ are expressed in molecular copy numbers, the 2-WD carries units of molecule count.
 In contrast, experimental estimates express the 2-WD in units of TNF concentration.
 The interpretation of $W(X,Z)=1$ is therefore unit-dependent, yet its conceptual meaning remains consistent: it quantifies the minimal average mismatch between the input and output distributions under an optimal transport plan.

 A value of $W(X,Z)=1$ indicates that, under the optimal mapping between the input and output, the root-mean-square discrepancy between them is one unit.
-In the copy numbers unit, this corresponds to an average distortion of one molecule per cell between input and output distributions.
+In copy-number units, this corresponds to an average distortion of one molecule per cell between input and output distributions.
 In the TNF concentration unit, it implies that the signaling pathway cannot reduce the average concentration distortion below one concentration unit, given the observed variability.

 Under Gaussian approximation (see Eq.~(9) in the main text), $W(X,Z)=1$ occurs when $(\mu_X-\mu_Z)^2+(\sigma_X-\sigma_Z)^2=1$.
 This indicates three representative cases: (1) a pure mean shift of one unit ($\mu_Z=\mu_X \pm 1$) with equal standard deviations ($\sigma_Z=\sigma_X$), (2) a pure spread difference of one unit ($\sigma_Z=\sigma_X \pm 1$) with equal means, or (3) any combination of mean and spread differences satisfying the same relation.
 This clarifies the biological implications that a nonzero mean shift indicates a systematic bias in the response, while a spread difference reflects the amplification or filtering of input variability.
 The value $W(X,Z)=1$ thus serves as a unified measure of the total geometric distortion introduced by the signaling process, whether expressed in theoretical or experimental units.